If you’re worried about paying for college,

 Veterans and Military Services

 Your GI Bill benefits will go further at A&M-Commerce.
-With some of the lowest tuition rates in the state, we make it easier for veterans like you to earn a college degree.
+With some of the lowest tuition rates in the state, we make it easier for our veterans to earn a college degree.

-A&M-Commerce, with the support and cooperation of the Department of Veterans Affairs and the Texas Veterans Commission, is proud and dedicated to serve the veteran students and their dependents in their pursuit of higher learning.
+A&M-Commerce, with the support and cooperation of the Department of Veterans Affairs and the Texas Veterans Commission, is proud of and dedicated to serving veterans and their dependents in their pursuit of higher learning.
 Find out how to make the most of your military training and benefits as you convert that experience into a highly valued education that will enable you to succeed in the marketplace.

 How to Apply for Benefits

-Applications for benefits for new veterans and their dependents can be made online directly to the U.S. Department of Veterans Affairs.
+Applications for benefits for new veterans and their dependents can be made online directly to the U.S. Department of Veterans Affairs (VA).
 The VA will mail a Certificate of Eligibility showing eligible benefits.